 - Try to obtain evidence regarding the scene of the accident.
 This might involve taking photographs of the area, as well as the vehicles involved and the damage inflicted upon them.
 In addition, photos of your injuries can help demonstrate their severity after they have begun to heal.

 - Try to document everything.
 This can include the date and time of the accident, details such as the weather, or your itinerary up to that point in the day, as well as anything you believe might be relevant to the case.

 - Care claim – this can involve the fees you may have spent on hiring a nurse to help you around the house and other care-related costs.
-In many vehicular accidents, people sustain life changing injuries which require them to seek dedicated care.
-The costs of this can be recovered.

 - Medical Expenses – this can include your visits to a private healthcare facility, medication, or any medical equipment (crutches, wheelchair, etc.) required after the accident.

 If you need any further advice with regards to general and special damages please do not hesitate to contact our advisors.

 What Is The Average Whiplash Compensation Amount For A Passenger Car Accident Claim?